 Read our Quality Guide to find out about how other rug construction methods compare.

-The fleeces of Himalayan sheep are rich in lanolin, an oil which makes them extremely soft and naturally resistant to liquid stains.
-Once sheared, the wool is sorted and hand carded.
+Whether it’s Bikaner Wool from India, Gazni Wool from Afghanistan or Himalayan Wool from Nepal, we use wools rich in lanolin, making them extremely soft and naturally resistant to liquid stains.
+Once the fleeces are sheared, the wool is sorted and hand carded.
 This process involves combing the wool between two paddles to clean and organise the fibres.

 This method creates yarn of slightly different thickness, which will add character to the rug during the hand knotting process.
 It is then dyed in a vat of boiling water, turned by a wheel for up to 7 days.
 The wool is then spun for a second time to ensure the wool is in the best possible condition for knotting.